 Includes a query clause of the form "owner='owner'" to find projects with the specified owner.

-Specifies how to sort the command's output.
+Specifies how to sort the command output.
 See -ns|-nosort for details.

 Used only with the -f|-format option.
-Allows you to specify a different separator character.
+Specifies a different separator character.
 See -sep|-separator for details.

 '''

 -s|-state state

 '''